AcceleratorFramew0rk/starterkit/gcc_starter_kit/landingzone/configuration/2-solution_accelerators/project/container_app/README.md

 #!/bin/bash

+# ** IMPORTANT **: Provided subnet "ContainerAppSubnet" must have a size of at least /23

 # Extract the value of 'prefix' using yq and assign it to the PREFIX variable and generate resource group name to store state file

 PREFIX=$(yq  -r '.prefix' /tf/avm/gcc_starter_kit/landingzone/configuration/0-launchpad/scripts/config.yaml)